edgenative/mikrotik-irrupdater/README.md

 ````
 #### How do I run it?

 The script needs a few things.
 In the ```config.cfg``` you can specify the auth details for your RouterOS API.
-We're assuming here you have a common username/password across all of your routers for this purpose.
+We're assuming here you have a common username/password across all of your routers for this purpose - simiarly, assuming you are using SSL on your API (Self Signed is fine) - you can tweak this in the API connection string in the python if needed.
 Further you need to supply a few command line arguments;
 ````
 python3 mikrotik_irr_updater.py chain_name config_file router_ip
 ````